 Tables, chairs, goods and A-frame signs on Council land

-Businesses require a permit to place merchandise, signage or eating facilities on Council land and contact the Planning Unit to ensure compliance with existing permits.
+Businesses require a permit to place merchandise, signage or eating facilities on Council land.
+Please contact the Planning Unit on

 Domestic rubbish bins